loopandlearn/news/docs/edition/2024-11-14.md

 ## A Peek into the Hack

-As promised, he Loop and Learn team at Hack ‘24 hosted an Open Mic, during which developers and the rest of us got to say hello and share a bit of what was going on, in real time.
+As promised, the Loop and Learn team at Hack ‘24 hosted an Open Mic, during which developers and the rest of us got to say hello and share a bit of what was going on, in real time.
 It was a quick little window in, helping loopers from around the world know that they, too, are a part of this revolutionary #WeAreNotWaiting movement!

 ## A Word From D-Data